JizongL/jizongL.github.io/_posts/2015-09-29-blcok-2-pathology-exam-review.md

 * The tumor cells usually coexpress surface IgM and IgD, pan-B cell antigens (CD19 and CD20), and CD5.

+Diffuse 􏰂large B􏰀 Cell 􏰂lymphoma

+* These mature B cell tumors express pan-B cell antigens, such as CD19 and CD20.
+Many also express surface IgM and/or IgG.
+Other antigens (e.g., CD10, BCL2) are variably expressed.

+Burkitt lymphoma

+* These B cell tumors express surface IgM, the pan-B cell markers CD19 and CD20, and the germinal center B cell markers CD10 and BCL6.

+Hodgkin lymphoma

+* Typical RS cells and variants have a characteristic immunophenotype, as they express CD15 and CD30 and fail to express CD45(common leukocyte antigen)
+The immunophenotype of lacunar variants is identical to that of other RS cells found in classical subtypes.

+* L&H variants express B cell markers (e.g., CD20) and usually fail to express CD15 and CD30.

 ## Prognosis